Thinkmill/manypkg/README.md

 ### Unsorted dependencies

+Dependencies in the dependency fields(`dependencies`, `devDependencies`, `peerDependencies`, `optionalDependencies`) should be sorted alphabetically.

+### Why it's a rule

 When you add a package with `yarn add` or etc. dependencies are sorted, and this can cause confusing diffs if the dependencies were not previously sorted.
-Dependencies should be sorted alphabetically to avoid this.

 #### How it's fixed